 Known for its scenery and abundant vineyards, Northern California is an ideal retirement destination for active adults.
 Though its climate ranges depending on proximity to the coast, the weather is generally milder, avoiding the sweltering summer temperatures further south.
 Residents seeking urban centers and easy access to outdoor recreation can find it in Northern California.

-One major benefit of this Bay Area city is that it receives less rainfall than its neighbors because it is in the rain shadow of Mount Diablo.
-In addition, as it is further from the water, the Delta Breezes don’t cool the afternoons as quickly, keeping up warm temperatures.
+One major benefit of this Bay Area city is that it receives less rainfall than its neighbors because it's in the rain shadow of Mount Diablo.
+In addition, as it's further from the water, the Delta Breezes don’t cool the afternoons as quickly, keeping up warm temperatures.

 The capital of California, Sacramento is one of the most historic cities in the state.
 There are plenty of local museums, and Old Sacramento is the revitalized historic district with restored buildings and novelty shops on the waterfront.
 In addition, the downtown area has community and seasonal events like concerts in the park and a winter ice skating rink.

 Sacramento’s biggest draw is its affordable housing.
 While still above the national average, housing costs in Sacramento are far below the rest of the state.
 And when it comes to sun, Sacramento reigns supreme with some of the world’s sunniest summer months.

 California’s Central Coast region spans the area between Los Angeles and San Francisco.
 Major counties in this area include Santa Barbara, Ventura, San Luis Obispo, Monterey, Santa Cruz, and the further inland Fresno and Kern.

 This region experiences warmer summers than its northern neighbors and mild winters, giving residents pleasant year-round weather.
 Retirees looking to escape big-city congestion will feel right at home along the Central Coast, and this region contains some of the most affordable retirement communities in California.